zuplo/mockbin/README.md

 ## Usage

-Visit https://mockbin.io, create a new bin, and start sending requests to your new endpoint.
+Visit https://mockbin.io, create a new bin, and start sending requests to your new endpoint!

 ![How mockbin works](./assets/mockbin.gif)